pa-dg/YourBnB/README.md

 ### Filter Listings

 - Users can filter listings by price and/or by up to number of beds.
+Additionally, users are able to search by city on the search bar.

 ![](https://github.com/pa-dg/airbnb_clone/blob/master/app/assets/images/gifs/filters.gif)